-Families are assisted either through financial assistance programs (See "Section 2: After 12 months in Canada - Rental Assistance Program"), Subsidized Housing, Affordable Rental Housing and more.
+Families are assisted either through financial assistance programs (See "Section 2: After 12 months in Canada - Rental Assistance Program"), Subsidized Housing (long-term housing for low-income people who permanently reside in BC including Canadian citizen, Permanent Residents, Refugee sponsored by the Government of Canada, Individual who has applied for refugee status and CUAET arrivals), Affordable Rental Housing and more.
 To learn more about these opportunities please check here.